 - advise the committee of a perceived, potential, or actual conflict of interest and withdraw from discussion of that particular item, if appropriate;

 - do not conduct any commercial activity within IALA HQ; and

-- keep IALA products free from unresolved or unreasonable intellectual property rights issues and claims.
+- keep IALA standards, recommendations, guidelines, manuals and other appropriate papers free from unresolved or unreasonable intellectual property rights issues and claims.